grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

   use the new metric names, for example, in your alerts and dashboards queries.
 * Note that the logs produced by the Agent will differ from those produced by Promtail.
-* Note that the Agent exposes the [Grafana Agent Flow UI][], which differs from Promtail's Web UI.
+* Note that the Agent exposes the [Grafana Agent Flow UI](ref:grafana-agent-flow-ui), which differs from Promtail's Web UI.

 [Promtail]: https://www.grafana.com/docs/loki/<LOKI_VERSION>/clients/promtail/
 [debugging]: #debugging
 [expanded in the config file]: https://www.grafana.com/docs/loki/<LOKI_VERSION>/clients/promtail/configuration/#use-environment-variables-in-the-configuration

-{{% docs/reference %}}
-[local.file_match]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/local.file_match.md"
-[local.file_match]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/components/local.file_match.md"
-[loki.source.file]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/loki.source.file.md"
-[loki.source.file]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/components/loki.source.file.md"
-[loki.write]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/components/loki.write.md"
-[loki.write]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/components/loki.write.md"
-[Components]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/concepts/components.md"
-[Components]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/concepts/components.md"
-[convert]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/cli/convert.md"
-[convert]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/cli/convert.md"
-[run]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/reference/cli/run.md"
-[run]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/reference/cli/run.md"
-[Start the agent]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/setup/start-agent.md"
-[Start the agent]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/setup/start-agent.md"
-[Flow Debugging]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/monitoring/debugging.md"
-[Flow Debugging]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/monitoring/debugging.md"
-[River]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/config-language/_index.md"
-[River]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/config-language/_index.md"
-[Grafana Agent Flow UI]: "/docs/agent/ -> /docs/agent/<AGENT_VERSION>/flow/monitoring/debugging#grafana-agent-flow-ui"
-[Grafana Agent Flow UI]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/send-data/agent/flow/monitoring/debugging#grafana-agent-flow-ui"
-{{% /docs/reference %}}